God’s Answer to Fear and Anxiety

 Faith is holding fast to the promises of God, despite what your mind is telling you, despite what your fear is telling you, or the reality of your situation.
 Our faith is proven by our actions, not our emotions.
 To win the battle against doubt, we must allow our actions and our words to be governed by our faith.
 Doubt may enter your mind, but do not let it enter your heart.

 Where is God When You are Suffering?

 As we go through life, we will experience suffering.
-At times, suffering is physical pain caused by an injury or disability, other times its emotional or mental anguish.
+At times, suffering is physical pain caused by an injury or disability, other times it is emotional or mental anguish.
 Suffering could be the result of the loss of a relationship, or an uncontrollable economic hardship which has brought us to our knees.
 It could be abuse, or death of a close friend, or a host of other issues.
 The point is that we will all suffer to some extent, but the question often boils down to, why?
 And is there any meaning is suffering?
-Well, the answer to that questions comes down to who you ask.
+Well, the answer to those questions comes down to who you ask.

 Posted on 3/06/17

 The Story Behind: “Hark!
 The Herald Angels Sing”

 One of the things that makes Christmas such a memorable time of year is the music.
 The same songs, year after year, get stuck in our heads and we can often recite the words without even thinking about it.
 Recently, I attended an incredible performance by the Springfield Symphony Orchestra which was a dedicated to the music of Christmas.
 As the program came to a close, the Conductor asked the audience to join the musicians and sing a few lines of some of the most well-known Christmas carols, including several verses of “Hark!
 The Herald Angel Sing!”
 Many of the carols we sing have a rich theological tradition, and “Hark!
 The Herald Angel Sing!” is no exception.